lizzcondrey/experiment_playground/README.md

 - Change log generation
     - Template for generating release notes and grouping PRs by tags
 - PR Automation
     - Trying to automate some of the population of PR fields
+    - Trying to automate some of the project board item movements.